garrett-sutton/garrett-sutton.github.io/_drafts/fmla-with-gwen.md

 get a baby into daycare.
 So when we found out we were expecting, one of our early stresses was to find a daycare.
-To our suprise, we were able to get into a daycare for March 1 (Gwen would be ~5 months old).
+To our surprise, we were able to get into a daycare for March 1 (Gwen would be ~5 months old).
 This beats the seemingly forever wait lists that we heard about at other places.
-Even though we were getting into a daycare with relative ease, it still wasn't going to line up with Grace's time off.
+Even though we were getting into
+daycare with relative ease, it still wasn't going to line up with Grace's time off.
-We're extremely fortunate that she could take 16 weeks off, but that doesn't get us all the way to 5 months.
+We're extremely fortunate that she could take 16 weeks off, but that doesn't get us to 5 months.
 To handle this, we had a revolving door of help - Grace's aunt, her parents (for 2 weeks), my aunt, and my mom.
 And I got to fill in for